 About Voluntary Action Fund (VAF): Our History

-The Voluntary Action Fund (VAF) is a long-established, independent grant-making organisation which invests in the third sector to tackle disadvantage, reduce inequality and build resilient communities.
+The Voluntary Action Fund (VAF) is a long-established, fund manager which invests in the third and private sectors to tackle disadvantage, reduce inequality and build resilient communities.

 VAF supports a range of organisations from small community groups to social enterprises and large national charities.
 Our distinctive funding model is based on three core elements – Investing money, developing capacity and building relationships.
 We know that our 'more than just money approach', which builds on strengths, knowledge and connections, unlocks community resources, achieves sustainable outcomes and has a preventative impact.

-Over the last 35 years, VAF has distributed £127million of public funding across Scotland, supporting more than 5,000 projects.
+Over the last 36 years, VAF has distributed £125million of public funding across Scotland, supporting more than 5,000 projects.
 VAF also works with businesses and individual donors to invest in communities